mtarunpr/cs61/asm6/README.md

 said, course staff have no idea why the `%xmm0` version correctly implements the function.)

 The main flags that you will use are the following.
-The flags can be combined.
+The flags can be combined;
+for instance, `make COMPILER=gcc O=0` builds with the g++ compiler and no optimization.

 * `make COMPILER=gcc`: Build with [the g++ compiler](https://gcc.gnu.org/).
 * `make COMPILER=clang`: Build with [the clang++ compiler](https://clang.llvm.org/).